tsuru/tsuru/docs/using/tsuru.yaml.rst

 and ``build``.
 Deployment hooks allow developers to run commands before and after some commands.

-Here is an example about how to declare these hooks in your tsuru.yaml file:
+An example on how to declare these hooks in tsuru.yaml file is described bellow:

 .. highlight:: yaml